Milk Recommendations By Age: Milk for 7 Years Old And Above

 Turmeric milk is known for its many health benefits, boosting immunity and improving brain function while aiding digestion.
 It is a traditional home remedy for preventing cold, sore throat, and cough in toddlers and kids.

-If you cannot make these milk masalas at home, try adding Satvic Foods’ Golden Milk Masala to your milk and see how the natural spices boost your child’s immunity and protect them against seasonal flu.
+If you cannot make these milk masalas at home, try adding Satvic Foods’ Golden Milk Masala to your milk (for children above 15 years of age) and see how the natural spices boost your child’s immunity and protect them against seasonal flu.

-Try Satvic Foods’ Golden Milk Masala to add a tasty twist to milk!
+Order Satvic Foods’ Golden Milk Masala now to add a tasty twist to your child's milk!

 Milk Recommendation by Satvic Foods